 This beautiful two-pallet bench was a gift for a mother-in-law.
 Lucky her!

 Now that you’re feeling confident consider adding a stylish backrest like this beautiful Pallet Swing Chair!

 Or go all-out and build your own A-frame to hold a beautiful pallet swing!
-The ultimate DIY One Pallet Bench Swings Idea!
+The ultimate DIY one pallet swings idea!

 So what are you waiting for?
-Turn the computer off, pick up those tools and start building one of these fantastic DIY One Pallet Bench Swings!
+Turn the computer off, pick up those tools and start building one of these fantastic pallet swings!
 You know you want to… Don’t forget to submit your creation to us.
 If you build it, we’ll post it!
 Happy Palleting from the 1001pallets.com crew!